richardvlas/Data-lake-with-Apache-Spark/README.md

 5. **time** - timestamps of records in songplays broken down into specific units
    - start_time, hour, day, week, month, year, weekday

+## Running the ETL Pipeline
+1. Add AWS IAM credentials to the `dl.cfg` file
+2. Specify the output path to the S3 bucket on AWS where you intend to store the processed data
+3. Run the `etl.py` file to load, transform and process the raw datasets:
+    ```bash
+    python etl.py
+    ```